 As the Chief Executive Officer of the University, the President holds the ultimate authority in matters of student discipline.
-Unless otherwise exercised or modified by the President, this emergency authority is delegated to the Dean of Student Services.
+Unless otherwise exercised or modified by the President, this emergency authority is delegated to the Vice President for Student Affairs or designee.

 On rare occasions, this authority may be exercised to protect a student's own physical or emotional safety and well-being; University property; the health and safety of particular individuals and/or the University community; or to prevent the threat of disruption of, or interference with, the normal operations of the University.
-On such occasions, the President or Dean of Student Services may take emergency administrative action to immediately suspend a student's enrollment.
+On such occasions, the President or Vice President for Student Affairs or designee may take emergency administrative action to immediately suspend a student's enrollment.
 In these instances, the student will be notified of this action, orally and/or in writing and apprised of the reasons for the suspension.
 An Emergency Action Suspension Hearing (EASH) will be held as soon as one can be convened, but no more than thirty (30) days from notification of action.
 The purpose of the EASH will be to determine whether the student may remain enrolled at the University while he/she awaits a regular Disciplinary Hearing, as described in Section IV of the Code.
 The EASH notice will include the time, date and location of the hearing.